 Small amounts of formaldehyde and carbon monoxide are given off in the Self-Cleaning cycle from fiberglass insulation and food decomposition.
-Significant exposure to these substances could cause cancer or reproductive harm.
+Significant exposure to these substances can cause cancer or reproductive harm.
 Exposure can be minimized by venting with a hood or open window and wiping out excess food spills prior to self-cleaning.

 - Do not use oven cleaners.
 No commercial oven cleaner or oven liner protective coating of any kind should be used in or around any part of the oven. - Before self-cleaning the oven, remove broiler pan, broiler grid, oven racks and other utensils.
 Do not use your oven to clean miscellaneous parts unless you are instructed to do so in this Use and Care Guide. - Do not clean door heat seal.
 It is essential for a good seal.
 Care should be taken not to rub, damage or move the seal.
 Clean only parts recommended in this Use and Care Guide. - Do not repair or replace any part of the range unless specifically recommended in this manual.
-All other servicing should be referred to a qualified technician. - Any additions, changes or conversions required in order for this appliance to satisfactorily meet the application needs must be made by a Roper Distributor or Qualified Agency. - Disconnect the electrical supply and the gas supply at the shutoff valve near the range before servicing the range.
+All other servicing should be referred to a qualified technician. - Disconnect the electrical supply and the gas supply at the shutoff valve near the range before servicing the range.

-- READ AND SAVE THESE INSTRUCTIONS -
+- SAVE THESE INSTRUCTIONS -